podrain/podvapor/README.md

 - `ENVIRONMENT` — `production`
 - `DOMAIN` — The domain the of the site.
 This can be your own or one created [automatically by Deno Deploy™](https://deno.com/deploy/docs/projects#domains).
-- `SITE_NAME` — The name for all your podcasts.
-This is like your "umbrella" name for all your podcasts.
-If you have only one podcast, this could be the name of your podcast.

 ## Costs